NorthernForce/NorthernForce-Scouting-App/README.md

 Bluetooth button -> BluetoothActivity

 EnterDataActivity lets the user enter data
-The class generates a linear layout with elements correspendoing the dataEnteryViews array in UIDatatbaseInterface the elements of the array is DataEnteryRow
+The class generates a linear layout with elements corresponding the dataEnteryViews array in UIDatatbaseInterface the elements of the array is DataEnteryRow
-When the submit button is rpessed it takes the current view and passes it to UIDatabaseInterace.submitDataWEntery()
+When the submit button is pressed it takes the current view and passes it to UIDatabaseInterace.submitDataWEntery()

 ViewDatatActiivty lets the user view the data by database table It gets the list of tables from UIDatatbaseInterface.getTableNames() and put them in a spinner for the user to select